City-of-Helsinki/lidotiku/README.md

 Prerequisites: You need the psql tooling `psql` and `pg_dump`.
 Get them one way or another, or run these commands inside the database container.
 E.g. for debian based distributions: `apt install postgresql-client`

+The database can be populated with a full dump from the LIDO database, or the locally available `lido_test_backup.sql` which contains a limited sample from the full database.
+It is recommended to use the sample if running tests for performance reasons.

 1. Initialize the database schema, tables, indexes, views etc.:

 `psql --dbname=postgres --username=postgres --host=localhost --port=5431 < .devcontainer/db_init.sql`

 2. Take a dump from the database (replace host in the following script):